Pilot, passenger presumed dead in Louisiana helicopter crash

 Separately, the U.S. Coast Guard said in a statement that its New Orleans sector coordinated the dispatch of an MH-65 Dolphin helicopter crew, as well as a special-purpose shallow water boat to assist at the site.

-The statement said the sheriff’s office was conducting an investigation into what was believed to be the aircraft’s debris field, which was first identififed by the aircrew sent from Air Station New Orleans.
+The statement said the sheriff’s office was conducting an investigation into what was believed to be the aircraft’s debris field, which was first identified by the aircrew sent from Air Station New Orleans.

 The Coast Guard said a privately held helicopter operator, Rotocraft Leasing Co., had alerted the agency that the aircraft was overdue with two people aboard.